-Early Childhood Alt.
+Early Childhood Education Alt.
 M.Ed.

 The Alternative Master of Education (Alt.
 M.Ed.) in Early Childhood Education is a 42-hour program that prepares individuals holding a B.S. to teach in prekindergarten through 3rd grade classrooms.
 Upon completion of the program and accompanying tests, students are eligible for the Class A Professional Early Childhood Education (P-3) certificate.

-1. When does the Alt.
+- When does the Alt.
 Masters of Education program begin?

 Students are admitted into the program every semester (Spring, Summer, and Fall).

-2. How long does the program take to complete?
+- How long does the program take to complete?

 The program is 42 credit hours (14 courses.
 Courses are readily available every semester allowing students to take a full load (9 hrs) without difficulty.
 The amount of time to complete the program depends upon how many courses are taken each semester.
 Students taking a full load (9 hours a semester) can expect to finish in 5-6 semesters while those who are working or have other responsibilities along with school may take a bit longer.

-3. Will I be able to keep working while taking classes?
+- Will I be able to keep working while taking classes?

 All of the courses (except practicum and student teaching) are offered either online or in the evenings.
 As a result, most students are able to maintain full-time employment until their final semester of student teaching.

-- Two page narrative on your career goals and purpose for graduate study.
+- Personal statement on applicant's career goals and purpose for graduate study.

 Ph: (251) 380-2761